Cosys-Lab/Cosys-AirSim/docs/instance_segmentation.md

 By default, at the start of the simulation, it will give a random color to each object.
 Please see the [Image API documentation](image_apis.md#segmentation) on how to manually set or get the color information.

-As with the old segmentation system, the easiest way to get the images from segmentation cameras, is through ros.
+The easiest way to get the images from segmentation cameras, is through ros.
 See the [ROS documentation](ros.md) for more information.

-For an example of the Instance Segmentation API, please see the script ```segmentation_config.py``` in the _PythonClient_ folder.
+For an example of the Instance Segmentation API, please see the script  [segmentation_config.py](../ros/python_ws/src/airsim/scripts/segmentation_config.py).

 ## Credits
 The method used to use Vertex Colors to segment object is a derivative of and inspired by the work of [UnrealCV](https://unrealcv.org/).
 Their work is licensed under the MIT License.